 This store is probably more than 60 years old but have maintained their quality and their demand.
 Their all time favourites are their Wheat Halwa which is served in dried lotus leaves piping hot, and the “Kizhangu Pottlam”.
 Literally translated to parcelled potatoes, these are deliriously spicy potato preparation thats only available for an hour in the mornings.
 People apparently bought them as a substitute when they are unable to cook the vegetable side at home.
 They simply buy a packet and almost used to function like a packet of chips would do in the present day.
 My mother used to have it when she was a little girl and her dad bought it for her.
 I had heard so much about this preparation and on my recent trip to India, I actually got a chance to try it.
 It was incredibly spicy yet delicious.
 I did recreate it at home but had to downgrade the spice levels on account of the kids 😦

-1 Big Onion sliced long and thin.
+1 Big Onion chopped.

 4-5 Potatoes Boiled with salt.